-Madressah Syllabus is part of Islamic Educational Organisation of Southern Africa, which is committed to the promotion of the Islamic value system, Alhamdulillah a system capable of understanding and facing the ongoing challenges of the modern world.
+Madressah Syllabus is sole distributor of Islamic Educational Organisation of Southern Africa, which is committed to the promotion of the Islamic value system, Alhamdulillah a system capable of understanding and facing the ongoing challenges of the modern world.

 Almighty Allah says in the Holy Qur’aan in Surah Zumar, Verse 9:

 Say: “Are those who know equal to those who do not know?
 Only They will remember (who are) people of understanding.”

 Acting on the above Divine Message, we encourage mankind to use knowledge to seek the pleasure of the Creator by living a life of piety and obedience, doing good and eradicating evil.

 ISLAMIC EDUCATIONAL ORGANISATION OF SOUTHERN AFRICA MAKING EDUCATIONAL STRIDES IN HELPING TO BUILD TOMORROW’S UMMAH TODAY!

 IEOSA is committed to the upliftment of Education, especially amongst the underprivileged, through the teachings, exemplary charachter & life experiences of Prophet Muhammed (S.A)

 HISTORY OF SOUTH AFRICAN MUSLIMS

 Before we explain the reasons for the establishment of the IEOSA system of Education and our Teacher Education Courses we would like to briefly give you a history of the Muslims and the rise of Islamic education in our country.

 History of Muslims in South Africa